Alanoud-12/learningapp_challeng/README.md

 Full Calendar View: Navigate month-by-month to see the complete history.

-Goal Completion: View acknowledges when the target number of learned days is reached.
+Goal Completion: View acknowledges when the target number of learned days is reached, offering options to set a new goal or repeat the same goal.

 Change Goal: Option to update the learning goal topic and/or duration (resets streak).

-Liquid Glass UI: Modern interface aesthetic using background materials and blur effects.
+Liquid Glass UI: Modern interface aesthetic using background materials.

 Data Persistence: Uses @AppStorage (UserDefaults) to save the user's goal, streak history, and freezes used.